espinalk212/struction-site-challenge/README.md

 ## Challenges Faced
 - Issue when moving a Marker and then clicking on the map, the Marker returns back to it's original position
-- Tried styling the Marker Icon and adding `transform: rotate()` but unable to do so, found npm package that rotates the Marker Icon
+- Tried styling the Marker Icon and adding `transform: rotate()` but unable to do so
 - Issue setting the bounds of the ImageOverlay so user is still able to click outside to a certain extent